 And Jimin didn’t want it.

 Growing up in the same pack, he’d know Jimin his whole life.
-They never really spoke with each other, though.
+They never really spoke to each other, though.
 Mostly because Jimin avoided alphas and also because Jungkook was embarrassingly shy around him.

-He thought back to the time when they were just kids and he was learning how to set up traps but had got his leg caught in one of them.
+He thought back to the time when they were just kids and he was learning how to set up traps but had gotten his leg caught in one of them.
 It was embarrassing, getting caught in your own trap.
 It had happened in the outskirts of their village, under the cover of the trees.
 Jimin heard him struggling and had helped him free himself.
 He didn’t make fun of him like anyone else would have.
 The alpha’s son wasn’t allowed to show weakness or incompetence after all.

 Jimin probably didn’t remember that day, it had happened so long ago but for some reason it was memorable for him.
 Jimin had given him pointers and guidance instead of mocking him.
 His smile was radiant and his voice gentle.
 Nobody but his mother had treated him like that before.
 Jungkook didn’t know what love was then, but he was sure he loved him, even back then.